astrophysik/Compiler-Cpm/README.md

   description
   -----------

-Let's introduce a new language called C+-.
+Let me introduce you new language called C+-.
 It consists of variables, constants, literals (string and numeric), print output function and input function.
 The language uses implicit dynamic typing: variables can store values of different types.
 There are 3 main types:
   * Int (8 bytes)
   * String